apache/doris/docs/en/docs/query-acceleration/slow-query-analysis/get-profile.md

     100  1211    0  1211    0     0   168k      0 --:--:-- --:--:-- --:--:--  168k
     ```

-- The returned profile line break is \ \n, which is inconvenient to analyze.
+- The returned Profile line break is \ \n, which is inconvenient to analyze.
 You can replace \ \n with \n in a text editing tool.

     ```
     [user@VM-10-6-centos profile]$ cat test.profile